DHTMLX/docs-suite/docs/treegrid/usage.md

 ## Working with columns and cells

-The API of dhtmlxTreeGrid allows setting configuration of columns, getting an object of a particular column as well as the parameters of a certain cell.
+The API of DHTMLX TreeGrid allows setting configuration of columns, getting an object of a particular column as well as the parameters of a certain cell.

 ### Setting columns configuration